chaddyc/auto-newsletter-listmonk/README.md

 Newsletter builder/compiler software for Ghost Blog CMS and Listmonk Newsletter Manager.
+This [Blog Article](https://opensourcegeeks.net/how-i-built-an-autonomous-newsletter-compiler-tool-with-golang-github-actions-and-listmonk/) displays steps how this software was developed and examples of how it works.

 ## Table of Contents